Either/Or (album): Content

 The album's title derives from the Søren Kierkegaard book of the same name, in which "either/or" refers to the contrast between aesthetic/subjective experience and ethical/objective being.
 This existential title is reflective of Smith's interest in philosophy, which he studied at Hampshire College in Massachusetts.

 The lyrics contain many references to Portland such as the neighborhood of Alameda, Division Street and the Portland Rose Festival.

 The album's style has been described as "a bridge between the lo-fi darkness of Roman Candle and Elliott Smith and the studio sheen of XO and Figure 8."

 Release

 The album's first single, "Speed Trials", was released on October 1, 1996.

 Either/Or was released on February 25, 1997.
 It did not chart in the US.
 The album's second and final single, "Ballad of Big Nothing", was released on June 29, 1998.

 Smith would briefly be cast into the international spotlight early the following year when he performed his song, the 1997 standalone single "Miss Misery", at the 1998 Academy Awards ceremony, following the song's appearance in the major motion picture Good Will Hunting and its subsequent Oscar nomination for Best Original Song.
 Following this appearance, Smith was signed to major label DreamWorks and started work on his fourth studio album, XO.

-As of March 2017, Either/Or is Elliott Smith's best selling release (it still has never charted) and has sold 429,000 copies in United States, according to Nielsen SoundScan.
+As of March 2017, Either/Or is Elliott Smith's best selling release (it still has never charted) and has sold 429,000 copies in the United States, according to Nielsen SoundScan.